- Coronavirus FAQ's

 - From here, we’ll forward them on to an independent medical referee for assessing.

 - Once assessed, the medical referee will send us a response with the outcome included, and we will contact you to let you know the result.
+Please Note: This process can take up to 5 business days to complete as per PHIO guidelines.

 - If your condition is deemed pre-existing, you’ll need to serve the 12 month waiting period before you can be covered.